FindMySchool LogoFindMySchool

 Families should also pay attention to the practicalities of drop off.
 The school asks drivers not to park in the bus lane or near the entrance gate, which is common in smaller sites where traffic pinch points can quickly become a safety issue.

 Nidderdale High School offers a structured, values led education with a distinctive outdoor and personal development strand that is closely tied to its setting.
-Academic outcomes sit in line with the middle 35% of schools in England on the FindMySchool GCSE measure, with progress indicators pointing to the importance of consistent curriculum planning and well targeted support.
+Current GCSE academic outcomes rank 3,267th in England on the FindMySchool measure, with Progress 8 at -0.15, so consistent curriculum planning and well targeted support remain important.

 Who it suits, families who want a smaller secondary with clear expectations, a strong transition offer for Year 7, and enrichment that includes outdoor learning and Duke of Edinburgh as mainstream options rather than add ons.

 The most recent Ofsted inspection (17 and 18 January 2023) confirmed that the school continues to be Good.
-The school’s GCSE performance sits in line with the middle 35% of schools in England on the FindMySchool ranking measure, and the school places clear emphasis on behaviour expectations and personal development.
+In the current 2024-25 / 2025 dataset, the school's GCSE academic outcomes rank 3,267th in England on the FindMySchool measure, while the school places clear emphasis on behaviour expectations and personal development.

 No. This is a state funded school with no tuition fees.
 Families should, however, plan for associated costs such as uniform, trips, and transport where applicable.